Prahran Mission

 Prahran Mission is a not-for-profit community services organisation in Prahran, a suburb of Melbourne, Australia.
 It is largely focused on providing services for people living with mental illness, or in economic or social disadvantage.
 It operates under the auspice of UnitingCare Australia.

 History

-Prahran Mission is part of the Uniting Church in Australia and provides a range of services to those experiencing mental illness, homelessness and/or economic disadvantage, believing that 'everyone has the right to a decent life'.
+Prahran Mission is part of the Uniting Church in Australia and provides a range of services to those experiencing mental illness, homelessness and/or economic disadvantage.

 Prahran Mission began in 1946 as the Prahran Methodist Mission, operating out of the building it still occupies in Chapel Street.
 At first it concentrated on charity work such as emergency relief and a low-cost cafe.

-Prahran Mission has a history of providing innovative services to the community, focussing on the people most in need.
-Services have included: